SUPERCILEX/personal-website/_posts/opinions/2022-08-14-tests-validate-behavior-not-correctness.md

 ---

-To recap, adding tests separately from updating them documents the current behavior of your program and makes the transitions explicit which helps you and your reviewer understand those transitions.
+To recap, adding tests separately from updating them documents the current behavior of a program and makes behavioral transitions explicit which helps you and your reviewer better understand the codebase as it evolves.